 We also may rely on trade secrets to protect our technology, especially where we do not believe patent protection is appropriate or obtainable.
 However, trade secrets are difficult to protect.
-Although we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors, outside scientific collaborators, and other advisors may unintentionally or willfully disclose our information to competitors.
+Although we use reasonable efforts as proscribed in state and federal statutes to protect our trade secrets, our employees, consultants, contractors, outside scientific collaborators, and other advisors may unintentionally or willfully disclose our information to competitors.
 In addition, courts outside the United States are sometimes less willing to protect trade secrets.
 Moreover, our competitors may independently develop equivalent knowledge, methods, and know-how.